 Peter N. Coneski, Ph.D.

-Peter Coneski, Ph.D., is a staff scientist with expertise in Polymer Chemistry.
-He provides technical assistance in determining the regulatory status of food additives and food packaging materials with relevant global regulations and assists in the preparation of related agency filings.
-He has a particular interest in the effectiveness of recycling processes and the resulting purity implications on food-contact materials.
-In addition to working with Keller and Heckman’s Food and Drug practice group, Dr. Coneski also assists attorneys overseeing the Tobacco and E-Vapor practice group with agency filings, preparation of standardized testing protocols, and other technical inquiries.
-Dr. Coneski has extensive experience in developing quantitative exposure models required for assessing the compliance of consumer products under the requirements prescribed by California’s Proposition 65.
+In addition to his work in food additives and food packaging materials, Pete’s breadth of experience makes him invaluable to numerous other practice groups at Keller and Heckman.
+He provides technical expertise in the use of novel, sustainable chemistries for the development of functional polymeric materials and maintains a particular interest in exploring the effectiveness of recycling processes and the resulting purity implications for a circular economy.
+He also assists attorneys overseeing the Tobacco and E-Vapor practice with agency filings, preparation of standardized testing protocols, and other technical inquiries.
+He has extensive experience in developing quantitative exposure models and performing risk assessments required for evaluating the compliance of consumer products under the requirements prescribed by California’s Proposition 65.

-American Chemical Society, Materials Research Society
+- American Chemical Society (ACS)